hpxmlwg/hpxml/guide/source/program_administrator/introduction.rst

 Introduction
 ############

-This guide is designed to assist program administrators of residential energy efficiency programs with the implementation of the Building Performance Institute (BPI) BPI-2100 and BPI-2200 data standards commonly referred to as ("HPXML").
+[NEED TO IDENTIFY AND DISCUSS DOE'S ROLE AND EXPECTATIONS FOR THIS GUIDE IN THE INTRO - HPwES TEAM TO DEVELOP]This guide is designed to assist program administrators of residential energy efficiency programs with the implementation of the Building Performance Institute (BPI) BPI-2100 and BPI-2200 data standards commonly referred to as ("HPXML").
 The adoption of these data standards offers programs a wealth of